Why Is Your Forehead Breaking Out: Forehead Acne Explained

 Triggered by other conditions

 According to the American Academy of Dermatology, about 11 million Americans have seborrheic dermatitis.
 This itchy, patchy skin condition is most common on the scalp but can occur anywhere on your body, and it often gets worse during the summer, when sweaty, dirty hair can irritate it.
 It can lead to blocked hair follicles which, in turn, can lead to acne breakouts.
-Therefore, if you know you have experience with seborrheic dermatitis, you should make sure to stay on top of your treatment for this to give yourself the best chance of warding off any acne.
+Therefore, if you know you have experience with seborrheic dermatitis, then you should make sure you’re using an eczema cream as a treatment, including others, to give yourself the best chance of warding off any acne.

 Acne can be a really awkward thing to have to face up to, especially as it is such a visible thing on a person’s face or forehead.
 However, once you are aware of exactly what the culprits are that trigger your acne (as this greatly varies from person to person), you will be able to put in place the measures that you need in order to prevent acne from becoming a big part of your life.